 How Does Sewing Machine Needle Work?

-Sewing machine needles are classified in terms of the number of points that the needle has perpendicular to its axis.
-Single-point needles have just one point in them, while double-point needles have two points.
+Sewing machine needles are classified in terms of the number of points the needle has perpendicular to its axis.
+Single-point needles have just one point, while double-point needles have two points.

 The two types of needles are also distinguished by the direction of the thread that stitches are made on.
 For example, when working on a single-point needle, you work from the outside toward the center of the needle, while when working on a double-point needle, you work from the center toward the outside.